Sylvexia/personal_research/10-29 Personal Research.md

 		- We are forcing all the `f32` converted to the target integer type.
 	- Modify value:
 		- The scalar and tensor value raw data can be modified in MLIR.
+- The ultimate goal:
+	- Type:
+		- ONNX model with posit type
+		- While MLIR has to support posit.
+	- Value:
+		- The raw data is converted in custom python posit converter instead of MLIR.
 - Current Status:
 	- Still implementing all the operation that touch `f32` one by one in MNIST model.
 	- Trying to get MNIST model running with posit operation
 		- For verifying swapping all `arith` operation to equivalent function call works!
 	- Then we can move all the interface out.
-- The ultimate goal:
-	- Type:
-		- ONNX model with posit type
-		- While MLIR has to support posit.
-	- Value:
-		- The raw data is convert in custom python posit converter instead of MLIR.
 # How to quantize?

 - For quantize abstraction, normally framework implement themselves